mcous/dotfiles/README.md

 4. symlinks the `files` to `~/.files` and the `directory/files` to `~/.directory/files`

 ## deploying to new OSX install
 I've got an (**untested**) deploy script named `deploy` that's supposed to set up my system on a new OSX install.
-For some reason I tried to make it slightly adaptable to different setups.
 It's not an unattended setup, but large chunks (like installing the applications) should be automatic.

+### deploy dependencies
+    * script is currently hard coded to my dotfiles repository; so be me, I guess

 ### deploy
 1. generates an ssh keypair for github